calcagebra/calcagebra/docs/std.md

 ### read

-Read and return a [Real number](/docs/types.md#real-ℝ) from stdin.
+Read is extremely powerful in calcagebra and provides you with all standard library functions, all user variables and user defined functions upto that loc to be used while inputting a value which can be a complex number or a matrix.

 ## Math

 ### abs

-#### Integers, Reals

-Returns non-negative value of the number without regard to its sign.

 #### Complex Numbers